Parity of an odd dominating set: Introduction

 Let $Ker(N)$ and $Col(N)$ denote the kernel and column space of $N$, respectively.
 Let $\nu(G):=dim(Ker(N(G))$ and $\rho(G):=dim(Col(N(G))$.
 We call $\nu(G)$, the \emph{nullity} of $G$ (Amin et al. \cite{Amin98} call it the parity dimension of $G$) and $\rho(G)$, the \emph{rank} of $G$.
 We have $\nu(G)+\rho(G)=n$ by the rank nullity theorem.

 From the matrix equation \eqref{NGsc}, we see that $G$ is always solvable if and only if $\nu(G)=0$.
-Moreover $\nu(G)>0$ if and only if $G$ has a nonempty even dominating set.
+Moreover, $\nu(G)>0$ if and only if $G$ has a nonempty even dominating set.

 We write $pr(a)$ to denote the parity function of a number $a$, i.e.; $pr(a)=0$ if $a$ is even and $pr(a)=1$ if $a$ is odd.
 In the case where $A$ is a matrix, $pr(A)$ is the parity function of the sum of its entries.
-Note that for a set $S$, $pr(|S|)= pr( \mathbf{x}_S )$, where $|S|$ denotes the cardinality of the set $S$.
-It was first noticed by Amin et al. [\cite{Amin92}, Lemma 3] that for a given graph, the parity of the cardinalities of all odd dominating sets are the same.
-Hence, the value of $pr(|S|)$, where $S$ is an odd dominating set of a graph is independent of the particular odd dominating set $S$ taken into account.
+For a set $S$, we write $pr(S)$ to denote the parity function of the cardinality of $S$ and say the \emph{parity of} $S$ instead of the parity of the cardinality of $S$.
+Note that $pr(S)= pr( \mathbf{x}_S )$.
+It was first noticed by Amin et al. [\cite{Amin92}, Lemma 3], and follows immediately from Sutner’s theorem, that for a given graph, the parity of all odd dominating sets are the same.
+Hence, the value of $pr(S)$, where $S$ is an odd dominating set of a graph is independent of the particular odd dominating set $S$ taken into account.

-Our main result Theorem \ref{main} states that the parity of the cardinality of an odd dominating set is equal to the parity of the rank of the graph.
+Our main result Theorem \ref{main} states that the parity of an odd dominating set is equal to the parity of the rank of the graph.